jstran9/ttran-paitest/README.md

 ## Running on Windows 7 64 bit ##

+- STARTER NOTE: For adding directories to your path use the following: (used in steps 5, 6, and 7 BELOW!!)
+	- Control Panel->All Control Panel Items->System->Advanced System Setttings->Environment Variables-->
+		- System variables (at the bottom)
+		- "Path" (system variable)
+		- Select Edit..
+		- Go to the end of the "Variable value:"
+			- Add a semicolon if it is not there then append the actual path "C:\Program Files\bin"

 1. Download the RubyInstaller and install Ruby
 	- go to https://rubyinstaller.org/downloads/ and download ruby 2.3.3 (x64)
 	- when walking through the installation make sure to check the option of "Add Ruby executables to your PATH"